affinitydb/doc/pathSQL reference.md

 <p id="typesuffix">
 The **type-suffix** is an alphabetical character appended to the numeric constant, to specify its type.
 It can be used in the context of bitwise operations, or to store data with a specific format.
-If it is not specified, then mvStore will select a default representation matching the value; it may convert the number to the most space-efficient data type that can represent this value.
+If it is not specified, then ChaosDB will select a default representation matching the value; it may convert the number to the most space-efficient data type that can represent this value.
 </p>